osSidd/Nintendo-Product-Page/README.md

 ## Learning
 - Using the + css selector in tailwindcss
 - Customizing the css text-decoration property (underline)
+- Making component reusable
+- Making content responsive using tailwind css default screen breakpoints